30th August, 2021

-Instead, it is a better idea to give your staff certain items known as “non-entertainment” gifts which cost less than $300 as the amount is fully tax deductible with no FBT payable.
+Instead, it is a better idea to give your staff certain items known as “non-entertainment” gifts that cost less than $300, as the amount is fully tax deductible with no FBT payable.

 Non-entertainment gifts given to staff (including working directors) are usually exempt from FBT where the total cost is less than $300 inclusive of GST per staff member.
 A tax deduction and GST credit can also be claimed.
-The types of gift can include skincare & beauty products, flowers, wine, perfumes, gift vouchers and hampers.
+The types of gift can include skincare and beauty products, flowers, wine, perfumes, gift vouchers and hampers.

 The $300 minor benefits exemption also separately applies to any gifts provided to associates meaning that a similar gift can also be provided to a spouse or partner of the staff member with the same favourable tax outcome.

 The cost is tax deductible.
 A GST credit can be claimed and is exempt from FBT up to the $300 limit.

 Non-entertainment gifts given to clients and suppliers do not fall within the FBT rules as they are not considered your staff.
 Generally, a tax deduction and GST credit can still be claimed provided they are not excessive or overly valuable.

 Providing entertainment gifts to your staff is less favourable than giving non-entertainment gifts.
 Entertainment gifts include items of “recreation” such as tickets to a musical, theatre, live play, movie, sporting events or providing a holiday.

 For clients, the cost of any entertainment gifts provided is not subject to FBT, and no tax deduction or GST credit can be claimed.